Sialitech/label-siali/docs/source/guide/install.md

 ## Install from source

-If you want to use nightly builds or extend the functionality, consider downloading the source code using Git and running Label Studio locally:
+If you want to use nightly builds or extend the functionality, consider downloading the source code using Git and running Siali Label locally:

 ```bash
 git clone https://github.com/heartexlabs/label-studio.git